 Katarina has been practicing various forms of meditation for over 25 years, so is particularly passionate about integrating therapeutic elements of meditation into psychotherapeutic work.
-She also has a background in music and dance and uses creativity, dance, music, art and creative imagination in her work with clients.
+She also has a background in music and dance and uses creativity, music, movement, art and creative imagination in her work with clients.

 More info: four-elements-dmtm.com

 Tasha Colbert BA (Hons) PG Dip RDMP UKCP

 Tasha is the co-director of the Institute of Embodied Psychotherapy and a UKCP registered body- orientated psychotherapist, supervisor and trainer, who has been working therapeutically with adults and children for the past 16 years.
 She specialises in working with anxiety and trauma and utilises somatic approaches in her practice.

 With a background in dance movement psychotherapy and the creative arts, Tasha lectured and supervised for several years on the Dance Movement Psychotherapy MA training at Derby University, and continues to teach internationally.
 She is currently co-ordinating a post graduate DMP programme in Romania.

 As well as her expertise in the field of psychotherapy, she is an experienced supervisor and coach, supervising and coaching professionals in private practice and the public sector since 2006,